bodil/purescript-smolder/README.md

 The type of the markup is `Markup e`, where the `e` is the type of the event handler, which is only important when you want to render your markup.
 For rendering to the DOM, this would have to be `EventListener (dom :: DOM | eff)`.
 The string renderer accepts any type for `e`, as it ignores event handlers altogether.

-`Markup e` is a type alias for `MarkupM e Unit`, and it's implemented as a free monad behind the scenes, but you don't need to worry about that at all.
+`Markup e` is a type alias for `Free (MarkupM e) Unit`, a free monad over markup nodes, but you don't need to worry about free monads at all.
 Unless you're writing your own renderer, you should just use `Markup e` in your own code.

 ## Licence